Host inventory | EPM-UL

 To create a new tag for a discovered host:

-2. Select a host, and then at the far right, click the ellipsis menu icon and select View Host Details.
+2. Select a host, and then at the far right, click Actions menu and select View Host Details.

 3. Under General Details, type the desired tag name in the Add tags field, and press Enter.